EkaaPrawiraa/EkaaPrawiraa/README.md

 ### 👋 Hi My name is Eka

-Hey there!
+Hi there!
 My name is Mohammad Nugraha Eka Prawira, you can call me Eka.
-I'm currently navigating my way through the Informatics at ITB.
-Every tech-related things that are going on arround me always makes me interested and excited.
-And that curiosity brought me here.
+I'm on an exhilarating journey through the world of Informatics at ITB.
+Every tech-related thing going on around me always piques my interest and gets me excited.
+That curiosity is what brought me here.

 ## 💻 My Tech Stack